North Carolina Department of Transportation: Division of Motor Vehicles

-The Division of Motor Vehicles (DMV) is a division of the NCDOT, some things the division does is, provide motor services like issuing licenses and permits, promote highway safety, giving accurate information about road conditions, enforcing motor vehicle laws, and keeping hold of official DMV records.
+The Division of Motor Vehicles (DMV) provides motor services like issuing licenses and permits, promote highway safety, giving accurate information about road conditions, enforcing motor vehicle laws, and keeping hold of official DMV records.

 Division of Highways

 The Division of Highways is responsible for building and maintaining the second largest state maintained highway system in the nation, incorporating over 78615 mi of highways, and 18,540 bridges collectively spanning 376.98 mi.

 Division of Aviation

 The Division of Aviation's mission is to maintain the North Carolina air transportation system development and improve aviation safety and education.

-Division of Bicycle & Pedestrian Transportation

-The Division of Bicycle and Pedestrian Transportation (DBPT) is a division for Bicycles and pedestrian traffic.
-Some notable things the division does is designing facilities, creating safety programs, mapping cross-state bicycle routes, training teachers, sponsoring workshops and conferences, fostering multi-modal planning or integrating bicycling and walking into other projects by the Department of Transportation.
-Created in 1974 as a result of North Carolina bicycle program legislation and expanded to encompass pedestrian activities in 1992 as a result of federal legislation, the DBPT is the oldest comprehensive state program of its kind in the United States.
+The current director is Nicholas Short, PE.

+Integrated Mobility Division

+The Integrated Mobility Division administers state and federal funds for public transportation, bicycle, and pedestrian programs and provides subject matter expertise related to multimodal transportation funding, planning, innovation, data, technology, and emerging mobility trends.
+The current director is Brennon Fuqua.

+The division's mission is to provide leadership for safe, affordable, and innovative multimodal transportation throughout North Carolina.